mibzman/NoSQLCLass/PITCHME.md

 	- entire object is read into memory, including it's children

 - for more complex operations you can still run standard queries

+- often handles creating new columns for us

 ---